Consumer Discretionary Portfolio Fund Market Value

 Consumer Discretionary Backtested Returns

-At this stage we consider Consumer Mutual Fund to be very steady.
-Consumer Discretionary secures Sharpe Ratio (or Efficiency) of 0.0156, which signifies that the fund had a 0.0156 % return per unit of risk over the last 3 months.
-We have found twenty-eight technical indicators for Consumer Discretionary Portfolio, which you can use to evaluate the volatility of the entity.
-Please confirm Consumer Discretionary's Risk Adjusted Performance of 0.0131, downside deviation of 1.75, and Mean Deviation of 0.9928 to double-check if the risk estimate we provide is consistent with the expected return of 0.0226%.
-The fund shows a Beta (market volatility) of 0.48, which signifies possible diversification benefits within a given portfolio.
+Consumer Discretionary secures Sharpe Ratio (or Efficiency) of -0.26, which signifies that the fund had a -0.26 % return per unit of risk over the last 3 months.
+Consumer Discretionary Portfolio exposes twenty-one different technical indicators, which can help you to evaluate volatility embedded in its price movement.
+Please confirm Consumer Discretionary's Risk Adjusted Performance of (0.22), mean deviation of 1.17, and Standard Deviation of 1.6 to double-check the risk estimate we provide.
+The fund shows a Beta (market volatility) of 0.11, which signifies not very significant fluctuations relative to the market.
 As returns on the market increase, Consumer Discretionary's returns are expected to increase less than the market.
 However, during the bear market, the loss of holding Consumer Discretionary is expected to be smaller as well.

-Consumer Discretionary Portfolio has weak reverse predictability.
-Overlapping area represents the amount of predictability between Consumer Discretionary time series from 19th of January 2025 to 3rd of February 2025 and 3rd of February 2025 to 18th of February 2025.
+Consumer Discretionary Portfolio has poor predictability.
+Overlapping area represents the amount of predictability between Consumer Discretionary time series from 16th of December 2024 to 30th of January 2025 and 30th of January 2025 to 16th of March 2025.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Consumer Discretionary price movement.
-The serial correlation of -0.22 indicates that over 22.0% of current Consumer Discretionary price fluctuation can be explain by its past prices.
+The serial correlation of 0.26 indicates that nearly 26.0% of current Consumer Discretionary price fluctuation can be explain by its past prices.

 Consumer Discretionary lagged returns against current returns